dorismoisuc/tempostas-little-weather-app/README.md

 ● 2 atmospheric conditions: main and secondary

+Things I could improve at my app:

+● making it an executable

+● the search getting results faster

 If the location entered doesn't exist, it displays a message.
 Also has a little info window.